-- (1) Returning it to the giver. - (2) Donating it to an "appropriate" charity that is exempt from taxation under subsection 501(c)(3) of the Internal Revenue Code. - (3) Keeping it but donating an amount equal to its value to such a charity.51
+- (1) Returning it to the giver. - (2) Donating it to an "appropriate" charity that is exempt from taxation under subsection 501(c)(3) of the Internal Revenue Code. - (3) Keeping it but donating an amount equal to its value to such a charity.

 Obviously, any such action should be carefully documented to avoid the risk of criminal liability.
 If the recipient chooses method (2) or (3), the Act does not address whether the recipient can deduct the donation from income for federal tax purposes as a charitable gift.
-But doing so would provide a tax benefit to the recipient-donor, so such a deduction might be viewed as violating at least the spirit of the State Officials and Employees Ethics Act.
+But since that would provide a tax benefit to the donor, taking such a deduction might be viewed as violating at least the spirit of the State Officials and Employees Ethics Act.

 The Act defines "prohibited source" broadly.
-The definition is quoted in full below, with parts that are significant to legislators (called "members" in the Act52) boldfaced for easier comprehension.
+The definition is quoted in full below, with parts that are significant to legislators (called "members" in the Act) boldfaced for faster comprehension.
 Legislators should particularly note item (4) because it has the broadest application.